Trusted by families across the U.S. and around the world.

 How do senior living referral services make money?

 Referral services like A Place for Mom receive commissions from facilities when you move in—typically equivalent to one full month's rent ($3,000-$8,000+).
+With quick placement bonuses of $500-$1,500, the total customer acquisition cost can reach $10,000-$15,000 per resident.
 They only recommend facilities that pay them referral fees.

 Why do I get so many calls after requesting senior care help?

-Your contact information is sold to multiple facilities (typically 3-5) simultaneously.
-Each facility races to contact you first because speed improves their chances of closing the sale.
+Your contact information is sold to multiple facilities (typically 3-5) simultaneously as a "Lead Card."
+Each facility races to contact you first because speed improves their chances of closing the sale—and they may receive bonuses for placements under 30 days.

 What are alternatives to senior living referral agencies?